How to Get Rid of Aphids Permanently (Easily and Naturally)

 There are two ways to bring these beneficial bugs to your garden:

-• You can also intentionally introduce them by buying live good bugs from reputable outlets nearest to you.
+• You can also intentionally introduce them by buying live good bugs from reputable outlets nearby.

 5. Create biodiversity in your garden

-This is a similar approach to biological control except creating biodiversity is more broader and all inclusive.
-It entails a combination of introducing natural enemies, companion planting, and eco-friendly garden practices.
+This is a similar approach to biological control, except creating biodiversity is broader and all-inclusive.
+It entails introducing natural enemies, companion planting, and eco-friendly garden practices.

-A good example is having bird baths, trees, flowers, and bird feeders which will ensure you have plenty of birds around which in term feeds on bugs such as the aphids.
+A good example is having bird baths, trees, flowers, and bird feeders, which will ensure you have plenty of birds around, which in turn feed on bugs such as aphids.

 6. Rub them away

-At the initial stages while the aphid infestation is still low, you can manually rub them away from the plant.
-Being soft bodied insects, they won’t survive the impact.
+While the aphid infestation is still low at the initial stages, you can manually rub them away from the plant.
+Being soft-bodied insects, they won’t survive the impact.

 7. Apply water with high pressure (hosing)

-One of the most popular bug control tactic is hosing.
-To do this, wash aphids off with a jet of high pressured water using a watering hose and a regulated nozzle.
+One of the most popular bug control tactics is hosing.
+To do this, wash aphids off with a jet of high-pressured water using a watering hose and a regulated nozzle.

 Make sure to support the weaker plant stems and branches to avoid breaking off.

-For a very dense bush where the normal water pressure cannot penetrate, use a bug blaster nozzle instead.
+Use a bug blaster nozzle instead for a very dense bush where the normal water pressure cannot penetrate.

 There are two reasons why this tactic works very well:

-• Those that don’t get hit, drowns by the sheer volume of water.
+• Those that don’t get hit drown from the sheer volume of water.

 8. Use organic insecticide

-This is the best option to get rid of aphids indoors but works great outdoor too.
+This is the best option to eliminate aphids indoors, but it works incredibly outdoors as well.
 You should use this only as your last resort.

-You can make your own concoction by mixing Castile soap with water.
-Use a spray bottle to spray killing the aphids with soapy water.
+You can make your concoction by mixing Castile soap with water.
+Use a spray bottle to kill the aphids with soapy water.
 Or go for commercial alternatives.

 Here are my most effective recommendations:

-Make sure you alternate these products for effectiveness and to avoid resistance while targeting different stages of the aphids cycle.
+Make sure you alternate these products for effectiveness and to avoid resistance while targeting different stages of the aphid cycle.

 9. Keep the ants around your garden under control